- Handsome exterior

 All 2019 Jeep Compasses offer a generously sized infotainment screen but some lack optional safety equipment that’s quickly becoming standard.

 Base versions of the 2019 Jeep Compass offer decent equipment, but lag rivals that make automatic emergency braking standard on every model.

 The Compass is offered in Sport, Latitude, Trailhawk, and Limited trims, with increasing creature comforts at every stop.
 Automatic emergency braking is only available on the latter three trims, where it’s a spend-up extra.

-Starting from an average of 5, the Compass gets points for its standard infotainment screen and good customization options.
-We land at a 7.
+Starting from an average of 5, the Compass gets a point for its standard infotainment screen.
+We land at a 6.
 (Read more about how we rate cars.)

 The base Sport models are equipped with 16-inch wheels, keyless ignition, cloth upholstery, air conditioning, Bluetooth connectivity, two USB chargers (one in the front, one in the rear), and a 7.0-inch touchscreen for infotainment with Apple CarPlay and Android Auto compatibility for about $23,000 to start with front-wheel drive.
 All-wheel drive costs about $1,500.